 If you’re overweight, your doctor will probably suggest that you lose weight to reduce your hair growth.
 Obesity can change the way your body produces and processes hormones.
 Maintaining a healthy weight may correct your level of androgens without the use of medication.

 Excessive or unwanted body and facial hair is a long-term challenge.
 Most women with diagnosed hormonal imbalances respond well to treatment, but the hair can grow back if your hormone levels become out of sync again.
-The condition can be embarrassing and may make you self-conscious.
-Counseling and support from friends and family can help you to cope with the condition.
+If the condition makes you self-conscious, counseling and support from friends and family can help you to cope.

 Depending on the underlying cause and your choice of treatment, treating hirsutism may or may not be a lifelong commitment.
 Laser hair removal or electrolysis can provide more permanent results than shaving, waxing, or depilatories.
 Conditions that cause hirsutism, such as PCOS or adrenal gland disorders, may require lifelong treatment.

 - What is the Ferriman-Gallwey score?

 The Ferriman-Gallwey index is a method to score the degree of male pattern body hair growth in women.
 It consists of pictures of hair distribution on the upper lip, chin, chest, back, abdomen, arm, forearm, thigh, and lower leg.
 Each area is scored from 0 to 4, with 4 being heavy hair growth.
 After each area is scored, the numbers are added together for a total score.
 Most experts agree that a total of 8 indicates hirsutism.